alkindli/CtraderRobot/README.md

   So up to this I'd say you compare from and up to three years win in compression of how your ctrader robot functions.

+   So if your order does not execute at high reward in minimal time in win with minimal drawdown/loss it is a bad luck - usually you'd say communism etc...
+So good luck finding the exact trade you are looking for or keep looking for medium spread - this is why there is leverage.